-I. Introduction
+1. Introduction

-At 4pm E.T. on October 3, 2012, a trader on Betfair, a U.K. betting exchange, was willing to sell "shares" of Mitt Romney for 19.6 cents on the dollar.
-A buyer who agreed to the price would give the seller the \$0.196 and receive in return a contractual promise from the seller to pay the buyer \$1.00 if Mitt Romney won the 2012 U.S. Presidential election.
+At 4pm E.T. on October 3, 2012, a trader on U.K. betting exchange Betfair was willing to sell Mitt Romney contracts for 19.6 cents on the dollar.
+A buyer who paid the \$0.196 would receive a contract from the seller to be paid back \$1.00 if Mitt Romney won the 2012 U.S. Presidential election.
 The buyer, if she held the contract until Election Day, would either lose her \$0.196 if Obama won or earn \$1-\$0.196 = \$0.804 if Romney won.
 At the same time, on Irish prediction exchange Intrade, the most aggressive buyers were willing to pay up to 29.8 cents for the same "\$1 if Romney wins" contract.
 Obviously, both exchanges could not be right about the value of the contract.
 More than informational differences, the contradiction represented free money: a trader could buy contracts on Betfair for \$0.196 each and sell identical contracts on Intrade for \$0.298, pocketing \$0.102 for each contract, minus transaction fees.
-(If Romney won, the trader would collect on Betfair and lose on Intrade: \$0.804 - \$0.702 = \$0.102; if Obama won, the trader would collect on Intrade and lose on Betfair: \$0.298 - \$0.196 = \$0.102.)
+(If Romney won, the trader would collect on Betfair and lose on Intrade: \$0.804-\$0.702 = \$0.102; if Obama won, the trader would collect on Intrade and lose on Betfair: \$0.298-\$0.196 = \$0.102.)
 How was this price misalignment occurring and what does it mean for markets and exchanges?

 A canonical prediction market contract pays \$1 if and only if an outcome occurs.
 We examine activity on two public exchanges offering such binary-payoff contracts for political outcomes: Dublin-based Intrade and London-based Betfair.
 In practice, the two exchanges, though offering mathematically equivalent binary-payoff gambles, provide users with significantly different trading interfaces.
-Intrade's interface models a stock market: they list allor-nothing contracts to buy or sell in a continuous double auction (CDA), though one share pays \$10, not \$1.
+Intrade's interface models a stock market: they list all-or-nothing contracts to buy or sell in a continuous double auction (CDA), though one share pays \$10, not \$1.
 On Betfair, traders don't buy "shares" of contracts, but instead state (1) how many British pounds they are willing to "lay" on the outcome and (2) the odds-or amount returned if they're right per pound risked-that they are willing to accept, reported in the decimal format common among European bookmakers.
 Further, for both exchanges, transaction costs, opportunity cost, currency risk, and counterparty risk dilute the value of any contract.